-I was experiencing the most intense anxiety and panic and I felt very much alone with it, my thoughts were racing and my inner voice was screaming to me, “You are completely alone in this, you’ve got to get on this flight and it’s going to be hell.”
-Walking onto that plane felt like a death sentence.
+I was experiencing the most intense anxiety and panic and I felt very much alone at that moment.
+My heart was racing and my inner voice was screaming to me, “You are completely alone in this!
+You’ve got to get on this flight and it’s going to be hell”.

 I was really struggling, the only way I could cope with it was to numb it out.
 To not allow myself to feel anything.

 Having overcome many personal issues in my own life, I am a living example of the capacity for change we all hold within us.
 My achievements in overcoming anxiety and low self-esteem amongst other problems led me to discover my passion for helping others to do the same.

-Through a friend I was introduced to a very effective form of hypnosis that for me changed everything.
-At the time I remember feeling a little robbed, robbed of my time, my happiness and my life.
+Through a friend, I was introduced to a very effective form of hypnosis that changed everything.
+At the time, I remember feeling a little robbed – robbed of my time, my happiness and my life.

 I was so taken aback by the powerful transformation, I felt I needed to learn more about hypnotherapy.
-I decided to train as a clinical hypnotherapist and with some straight-to-the-point, nurturing, understanding and guidance, I made huge changes in my life.
+I decided to train as a clinical hypnotherapist, and with some straight-to-the-point, nurturing, understanding and guidance, I made huge changes in my life.

 I learnt to quieten the thoughts that wildly rampaged through my head all day long and got in the way of me doing the things that I wanted to do.